24 Best Bug Tracking Tools in 2026

 Pricing: Starts at $29 per month per user for Premium.
 A free plan is available for individual users.

 Want to collect website issues directly into GitLab?
-See how GitLab/Marker.io integration works
+See how the GitLab/Marker.io integration works.

 8. Teamwork